EZ Money logo

 Visit EZ Money

-Doctor's Verdict on EZ Money
+Research Note on EZ Money

-EZ Money is best for borrowers in the four-state region who face genuine short-term emergencies and can repay within 2–4 weeks.
+EZ Money is profile signals for borrowers in the four-state region who face genuine short-term emergencies and can repay within 2–4 weeks.
 The critical caveat is that this is a high-cost payday loan product designed for short-term use only; borrowers who roll over loans or use them repeatedly face significant cumulative interest charges.
 The company's own disclaimer warns against using payday advances as a long-term solution and recommends credit counseling for borrowers with credit difficulties.

 • Workers facing unexpected emergencies (car repair, medical bill) who need cash within days